vcflib/vcflib/doc/vcfoverlay.md

 # DESCRIPTION

-Overlays records in the input vcf files in the order in which they appear.
+Overlay records in the input vcf files with order as precedence.